Madelaine Jones

 Madelaine is currently completing her undergraduate in Zoology and Ecology at James Cook University.
 Madelaine grew up heavily involved in surf lifesaving which fostered a great passion for marine species and conservation from an early age.
 This interest led her to pursue a career in zoology and ecology with a focus on marine conservation.
 Throughout her degree, her initial interest in marine science has expanded to sustainable fisheries management, human impact and livelihoods, and international development.

-Madelaine is currently working on a literature review of culture and conservation pre and post-colonization to explore how human-species interactions have changed.
+Madelaine worked on a literature review of culture and conservation pre- and post-colonization to explore how human-species interactions have changed.

 Favourite species?